csparker/deep_qmri/Hackers_Guide.md

 <summary><h3>1.
 Incorporate the Rician likelihood loss function into unsupervised learning</h3></summary>
 <br>

-- Compare the Rician distribution with its differentiable approximation.
+- Compare the Rician distribution with its [differentiable approximation]((https://link.springer.com/chapter/10.1007/978-3-031-11203-4_16).
-	- what value of Nk is good?
+	- what value of Nk leads to a good approximation?

 - Using simulated Rician data, compare the likelihood of the data under a Rician distribution and under the differentiable approximation of the Rician distribution.
 	- Are the likelihoods highly correlated?